Research: Theoretical Neutrino Physics

 direction GUTs (here SO(10)) and flavour symmetries (here SU(3)) work.

 fields of the same generation are unified into GUT multiplets.
 Information on neutrino masses is very useful here, since right-handed or other sterile neutrino fields require different GUT groups and/or GUT representations.
 Due to the indications for a GUT and flavour unification the group has studied theories which embed into a GUT or a flavour symmetry or both.
 High-energy predictions of neutrino mass models are subject to quantum corrections which can in turn lead to significant modifications of the low-energy predictions.
 These renormalization group corrections of neutrino masses and mixings have been systematically studied for various cases.
 This will lead to a situation where models of neutrino mass have to cope simultaneously with a number of constraints and a number of very well measured quantities.
 In addition, such flavour models will be further constrained in the coming years by new results coming from searches for lepton flavour violation, from the LHC and from astroparticle physics.
 This interplay between theory and experiment may lead to a situation where none or only very few candidate models of flavour survive pushing us closer towards an understanding of flavour.
+The differences of neutrino mass compared to the other fermion masses in the Standard Model motivate studies of alternative mass generation mechanisms.
+An approach followed actively by the group is to apply conformal symmetry (or classical scale invariance), in which mass terms, in particular quadratic terms in Higgs potentials, are forbidden at tree-level.
+Loop-corrections to the potential generate a non-vanishing vacuum expectation value of the scalar fields and thereby generate mass scales.

 Non-equilibrium QFT approach to Leptogenesis

-An important topic within astroparticle physics is the explanation of the matter-antimatter assymmetry (baryon asymmetry) of the Universe, which can only be produced if the so-called Sakharov conditions are fulfilled.
-Althogh it fulfills all Sakharov conditions, the Standard Model of particle physics predicts a baryon asymmetry that is many orders of magnitude smaller than observed.
+An important topic within astroparticle physics is the explanation of the matter-antimatter asymmetry (baryon asymmetry) of the Universe, which can only be produced if the so-called Sakharov conditions are fulfilled.
+Although it fulfills all Sakharov conditions, the Standard Model of particle physics predicts a baryon asymmetry that is many orders of magnitude smaller than observed.
 Various extensions of the Standard Model allow for the generation of a baryon asymmetry of the correct magnitude.
 The most convincing mechanism is leptogenesis which is related to the see-saw mechanism which explains the small neutrino masses.
 Within this scenario a lepton asymmetry is produced initially.
 Subsequently it is converted into to the desired baryon asymmetry.
 In the past, the division has contributed several interesting realizations of the leptogenesis scenario and studied the interplay of leptogenesis and neutrino mass models.
-The most popular realization is based on the decay of heavy Majorana neutrinos whose distribution function deviates from thermal equilibrium due to the rapid expansion of the universe.
-The products in this decay are a lepton and a Higgs particle which known from the Standard Modell.
-Recent activity was inspired by the fact that it is unclear if the extreme conditions of the early universe, at the time of leptogenesis, permit the use of thermodynamics and Boltzmann equations for the computation of the baryon asymmetry.
+The most popular realization is based on the decay of heavy Majorana neutrinos whose distribution function deviates from thermal equilibrium due to the rapid expansion of the Universe.
+The products in this decay are a lepton and a Higgs particle which known from the Standard Model.
+Recent activity was inspired by the fact that it is unclear if the extreme conditions of the early Universe, at the time of leptogenesis, permit the use of thermodynamics and Boltzmann equations for the computation of the baryon asymmetry.

 The range of applicability of this traditional approach may be determined using methods of non-equilibrium quantum field theory (NEQFT).
 These allow one to calculate corrections to the results of the conventional analysis and unveil a number of qualitatively new effects.
 In contrast to the traditional approach, which operates with distribution functions of on-shell particles, NEQFT deals with two-point correlation functions - spectral functions and statistical propagators - of quantum fields.
 In the language of the conventional approach the former determine the on-shell condition, whereas the latter carry information about the particle distribution functions.
 In general this is an oversimplification: the two-point correlation functions are not restricted to the mass-shell and contain in general more information.
 Therefore, they are well suited for the analysis of one of the main ingredients of leptogenesis - the CP-violating mixing of the heavy neutrinos.
 This is particularly important for the calculation of the CP-violation in the popular scenario of resonant leptogenesis.
 Furthermore, the two-point correlators automatically account for medium effects and represent an excellent starting point for the computation of the effective in-medium CP-violating parameters, masses and decay widths.
 Yet another advantage of the NEQFT formalism is the self-consistent structure of the corresponding dynamical equations - Kadanoff-Baym equations - which enables us to study interesting non-equilibrium effects inaccessible in the conventional approach.